Metric space: Length spaces

 In general, this supremum may be infinite; a curve of finite length is called rectifiable.
-Suppose that the length of the curve γ is equal to the distance between its endpoints—that is, it's the shortest possible path between its endpoints.
+Suppose that the length of the curve γ is equal to the distance between its endpoints—that is, it is the shortest possible path between its endpoints.
 After reparametrization by arc length, γ becomes a geodesic: a curve which is a distance-preserving function.
 A geodesic is a shortest possible path between any two of its points.

 A geodesic metric space is a metric space which admits a geodesic between any two of its points.
 The spaces $(\R^2,d_1)$ and $(\R^2,d_2)$ are both geodesic metric spaces.
 In $(\R^2,d_2)$, geodesics are unique, but in $(\R^2,d_1)$, there are often infinitely many geodesics between two points, as shown in the figure at the top of the article.